-34. In October 2007, Spork instructed the custodian for the Sextant Funds to transfer US\$1,257,500 from the Sextant Water Fund custodial trading account to Riambel, Spork's holding company.
-Spork also instructed the custodian to transfer US\$414,975 from the Sextant Canadian Fund account and US\$421,263 from the Sextant Hybrid Fund account into the Sextant Water Fund account to cover their respective portions of the transfer to Riambel.

-35. There is no legal basis for the payment to Riambel: the payment was not approved by anyone other than Spork; the Sextant Funds did not receive any additional IGP shares in connection with the payment (although the stated book value of the IGP shares already held by each of the Sextant Funds was increased); there are no documented terms of any loan by the Sextant Funds to IGP; and there was no repayment to the Sextant Funds or indication of an intention to repay by either IGP or Riambel.
-Spork has provided inconsistent explanations for the purpose of the payment to Riambel.

-36. Investors in the Sextant Funds were wrongfully deprived in the amount of the payment to Riambel.
+- 34. In October 2007, Spork instructed the custodian for the Sextant Funds to transfer US\$1,257,500 from the Sextant Water Fund custodial trading account to Riambel, Spork's holding company.
+Spork also instructed the custodian to transfer US\$414,975 from the Sextant Canadian Fund account and US\$421,263 from the Sextant Hybrid Fund account into the Sextant Water Fund account to cover their respective portions of the transfer to Riambel. - 35.
+The payment to Riambel was not approved by anyone other than Spork; the Sextant Funds did not receive any additional IGP shares in connection with the payment (although the stated book value of the IGP shares already held by each of the Sextant Funds was increased); there are no documented terms of any loan by the Sextant Funds to IGP; and there was no repayment to the Sextant Funds. - 36.
+Investors in the Sextant Funds were wrongfully deprived in the amount of the payment to Riambel.